 A couple of blogs posts ago we had talked of how data was fast becoming a very critical component in a restaurant’s kitchen.
+Know how data-driven decision-making is reshaping the restaurant industry.

 Bloomberg Gadfly columnist Shelly Banjo, who covers retail and consumer goods, recently wrote a column on how almost all the big restaurant chains in the United States had reported a drop in sales in Q2, 2016, hinting at an industry downturn.
 While we are not getting into the reasons behind the “recession”, there were some points in Shelly’s column that caught our attention, underlining what we have been saying for a while now – analytics was helping quick-service restaurants (QSR) to not only stay afloat but also be ahead of the competition.